kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0251 Carriage of musical instruments.md

 ### §251.4   Large musical instruments as carry-on baggage.

-Each covered carrier shall permit a passenger to carry a musical instrument that is too large to meet the requirements of §251.3 in the aircraft cabin, without charging the passenger a fee in addition to the cost of an additional ticket described in paragraph (e) of this section, if:
+Each covered carrier shall permit a passenger to carry a musical instrument that is too large to meet the requirements of [[Volume 4/A Economic regulations/0251 Carriage of musical instruments.md#§251.3   Small musical instruments as carry-on baggage.|§251.3]] in the aircraft cabin, without charging the passenger a fee in addition to the cost of an additional ticket described in paragraph (e) of this section, if:

 \(a\) The instrument is contained in a case or covered so as to avoid injury to other passengers;